 A proven way to judge an ad's effectiveness is to post two ads that are just slightly different and see which one performs better.
 Keep iterating in this way with A/B split tests to boost those clicks — and your Google quality score.

-3. Pay attention to
+3. Pay attention to your landing pages.

 What experience do your users have when they click your ads and land on your site?
 Does the landing page correlate with what they expected based on your ad copy?
 You don't want visitors to be turned off by what feels like a bait-and-switch.